Skip to main content

 driftless branches add release/*

-driftless branches list
+driftless branches

-driftless branches remove staging
+driftless branches rm staging

 Feature branches are not tracked by default.
 This prevents noise because most feature work is in progress and does not represent settled architecture.
-Staleness is reserved for branches where changes signal durable context shifts.
+Drift is reserved for branches where changes signal durable context shifts.

 Lifecycle

-When a topic goes stale:
+When a topic goes drifted:

 1. driftless sync surfaces it to every team member